Index

 - The risks of smoking during pregnancy are serious from premature delivery to increased risk of miscarriage, stillbirth or sudden infant death.
 If parents or carers smoke in or outside the home, there are further risks to the newborn, infant and child later in life.

-- Despite the high prevalence of smoking in pregnancy in Hull, the rate has steadily decreased in Hull from 23.4% in 2010/11, although the relative decrease has been greater in England compared to Hull (46% versus 30% decrease).
+- Despite the very high relative prevalence of smoking in pregnancy in Hull, the rate has decreased in Hull from 23.4% in 2010/11.
+The percentage decreased from 23.4% in 2020/11 to 18.5% in 2022/23, but there have been larger decreases in the last two years.

 - Pregnancy can be a key point in people’s lives, and it is important to maximise such opportunities to quit smoking when quit attempts are more likely to be successful.